 Diageo Great Britain Ltd explained that the idea behind the ads was to show the ultimate girls' night out in a modern, fantastical way and they had chosen to do so through a retelling of the classic story, and Christmas ballet, the Nutcracker.

-ballet (the dance of the Mouse King) and as such were deliberately and obviously fictional.
-They said every creative aspect of the ads, from the costumes, set design, music and choice of ballet as a dance medium, were designed to be fantastical and far
+Nutcracker ballet (the dance of the Mouse King) and as such were deliberately and obviously fictional.
+They said every creative aspect of the ads, from the costumes, set design, music and choice of ballet as a dance medium, were designed to be

 ASA Assessment: Complaints not upheld

-of the score from the ballet was played and included music from the Dance of the Sugar Plum Fairy.
-We considered that most consumers would be familiar with the basic story of the ballet and therefore understand that the ads reflected that story.
+rendition of the score from the ballet was played and included music from the Dance of the Sugar Plum Fairy.
+We considered that most consumers would be familiar with the basic story of the ballet and therefore understand that the ads reflected

-couple, the music increased in pace and featured more staccato notes, and the characters' interactions and movements became more accented as they moved spinning, leaping and kicking towards and away from one another.
-We also noted the grabbing gestures,
+dancing couple, the music increased in pace and featured more staccato notes, and the characters' interactions and movements became more accented as they moved spinning, leaping and kicking towards and away from one another.
+We also noted the

-whilst the characters' movements changed, becoming less fluid and more dramatic as the music sped up and the second male character entered the dance floor, the movement was still obviously identifiable as choreographed dance.
-Similarly, we considered
+considered that whilst the characters' movements changed, becoming less fluid and more dramatic as the music sped up and the second male character entered the dance floor, the movement was still obviously identifiable as choreographed dance.

 We investigated the ads under BCAP Code rule 19.5 (Alcohol), but did not find them in breach.